-He was a community organizer for 19 years prior to becoming a high school teacher About · Locations · Programs · Accommodations · University Pathway · Social Life · Contact · Register Giving the perfect oral presentation in English requires practice. equipment, materials, timing, your appearance and outfit will help you avoid nervousness.
+This would be an informative/awareness-raising presentation About · Locations · Programs · Accommodations · University Pathway · Social Life · Contact · Register Giving the perfect oral presentation in English requires practice. equipment, materials, timing, your appearance and outfit will help you avoid nervousness.
 “Please feel free to interrupt me if you have any questions”.

 So by the end, everyone should know something new about volcanoes, and they should be able to tell others about them.